 1. Trench your beds:

-After mulching I advise applying some type of pre-emergent to the beds.
-The easiest of product is called Pren which can be bought at just about any store.
+After mulching, I advise applying some type of pre-emergent to the beds.
+The easiest of products is called Pren which can be bought at just about any store.
 It’s a granular pre-emergent that I try to apply to the landscape beds at least twice per year.
 Once in the spring and once in the fall.

 3. Slow Release Fertilizer:

 Another thing to plan on doing is applying a slow release fertilizer to your plants and beds.
-Most landscape beds upon installation were never properly prepped with the right soil conditioners prior to planting and for the first several years the planting will be fine and grow like it should.
-But as the bed matures it reaches an age kind of like when we hit 40 and it’s all down hill from there.
-That’s basically from the lack of nutrients, the plants have pulled all of the original nutrients from the soil.
-Memphis has some of the hardest soil in our region and, unless your a rice farmer, it makes it hard to dig a hole in this clay soil and expect a plant to do well.
-So I recommend applying any slow release plant fertilizer to help the plants.
-Also plan on applying it again in the fall.
+Most landscape beds, upon installation, were never properly prepped with the right soil conditioners prior to planting, and for the first several years, the planting will be fine and grow like it should.
+But as the bed matures, it reaches an age kind of like when we hit 40 and it’s all down hill from there.
+That’s basically from the lack of nutrients.
+The plants have pulled all of the original nutrients from the soil.
+Memphis has some of the hardest soil in our region and, unless you’re a rice farmer, it makes it hard to dig a hole in this clay soil and expect a plant to do well.
+So, I recommend applying any slow release plant fertilizer to help the plants.
+Also, plan on applying it again in the fall.

 4. Check Irrigation Systems:

-Also, depending on your watering method, I start turning on irrigation systems and inspecting them and making sure they are ready to go when you need them.
-After I inspect them and make any repairs I just turn the controller to off.
-Just watch for a late freeze in the event you need to shut the backflow preventer off.
-Normally requires it to be below freezing for over a 24 hour period to do any damage to your backflows.
+Depending on your watering method, I start turning on irrigation systems and inspecting them, making sure they are ready to go when you need them.
+After I inspect them and make any repairs, I just turn the controller to off.
+Just watch for a late freeze in the event that you need to shut the backflow preventer off.
+Normally, it needs to be below freezing for over a 24-hour period to do any damage to your backflows.